-- Increasing resilience reduces the costs related to energy network disruptions. - Supporting local industry capacity in the clean energy sector will create new green jobs and economic activity, positioning Kamloops to leverage these emerging trends: - In 2018, clean energy technology accounted for 1.7% of Canada's GDP, and employed 120,650 people.^{III} - From 2015-2019, Canadian companies invested \$9.2 billion in renewable energy technologies, including wind, solar, and biofuel. - The Government of BC is committed to making residential natural gas consumption cleaner by putting a minimum requirement of 15% to come from renewable gas by 2030^{iv}, which will require significant investment in biofuel production.
+- Increasing resilience reduces the costs related to energy network disruptions. - Supporting local industry capacity in the clean energy sector will create new green jobs and economic activity, positioning Kamloops to leverage these emerging trends: - In 2018, clean energy technology accounted for 1.7% of Canada's GDP, and employed 120,650 people.iii - From 2015-2019, Canadian companies invested \$9.2 billion in renewable energy technologies, including wind, solar, and biofuel. - The Government of BC is committed to making residential natural gas consumption cleaner by putting a minimum requirement of 15% to come from renewable gas by 2030iv, which will require significant investment in biofuel production.

-- Investigate waste-to-energy opportunities, including the potential for developing biofuels from organic waste or other available feedstock. - Support research, start-ups, and technology innovation (e.g. flexible smart grid technology and electric vehicle [EV] battery reuse/recycling).
+- ☐ Investigate waste-to-energy opportunities from organic waste or other available feedstock. - ☐ Support research, start-ups, and technology innovation (e.g. flexible smart grid technology and electric vehicle [EV] battery reuse/recycling).